|All original contents copyright 2018, all rights reserved.

 who recognize holy days, like Christians, Jews and Muslims.
 Atheists are left out.

-Christ's Mass--Christmas, dominates the Western calendar and gets government protection as a federal
+Christ's Mass--Christmas, dominates the Western calendar and in the U.S. gets government protection as a

-holiday.
-The incredible religious and commercial emphasis on Christmas ignores the significant number of
+federal holiday.
+The incredible religious and commercial emphasis on Christmas ignores the significant

-atheists and non-Christians for whom the day has no special meaning.
-Some atheists transfer seasonal
+number of atheists and non-Christians for whom the day has no special meaning.
+Some atheists transfer

-traditions to the Winter Solstice.
-They may give solstice gifts, send solstice cards and have a solstice
+seasonal traditions to the Winter Solstice.
+They may give solstice gifts, send solstice cards and have a

-evergreen.
-Others simply use the federally and culturally enforced holiday to go for a hike, work on a project,
+solstice evergreen.
+Others simply use the federally and culturally enforced holiday to go for a hike, work on a

 Easter, another Christian holiday, falls on a Sunday, so it has not been designated a federal holiday.
 Easter,